Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 #### Introduction

 The Movie workbench consists of two main parts.
-The first, Movie Camera, is in charge of producing camera animation in isolation or together with object animations using tools from other workbenches, through the connection module that enables integration between the workbenches.
+The first, Movie Camera, is in charge of producing camera animation in isolation or together with object animations using tools from other workbenches.
+The connection module provided can enable the integration between the workbenches.

 The second, Clapperboard, is in charge of producing the sequences of frames that will later compose the final videos of the animations.

-The Clapperboard has tools for creating and recording and play videos of animations within FreeCAD itself.
+It has tools for creating and recording and play videos of animations within FreeCAD itself.
 As a “bonus” it also allows the production and playback of videos from external files.

 The concept of using a “Clapperboard” comes from the idea that the “action” is due to the animation (Movie Camera).